-mGL.clear(mGL.COLOR_BUFFER_BIT); // clear to the color previously set
+mGL.clear(mGL.COLOR_BUFFER_BIT); // clear to the color set

 }

+Export the relevant functions for access by the rest of the game engine.

+export {getGL, init, clearCanvas, drawSquare }

-Finally, remove the window.onload function as it was added to your MyGame class and export the needed functions as follows:
+Finally, remove the window.onload function as the behavior the actual game should be defined by the client of the game engine, or, the MyGame class in this case.

-export { getGL, init, clearCanvas, drawSquare }

-The src/engine folder now contains the basic source code for the game engine.
-Due to these structural changes to your source code, the game engine can now function as a simple library that provides functionality for creating games.
-For now, your game engine consists of three files that support the initialization of WebGL and the drawing of a unit square, the core module, the vertex_buffer module and the SimpleShader object.
-This folder will continue to add more source files and functionality throughout the remaining projects and eventually become a complete and sophisticated game engine.
-However, the core library like framework defined here will persist.
+The src/engine folder now contains the basic source code for the entire game engine.
+Due to these structural changes to your source code, the game engine can now function as a simple library that provides functionality for creating games, or a simple Application Programming Interface (API).
+For now, your game engine consists of three files that support the initialization of WebGL and the drawing of a unit square, the core module, the vertex_buffer module and the SimpleShader class.
+New source files and functionality will continue to be added to this folder throughout the remaining projects.
+Eventually this folder will contain a complete and sophisticated game engine API.
+However, the core library-like framework defined here will persist.

 The Client Source Code